3:11 — Andy: As a leader of social at a big brand you are the steward for your brand's role in social media.

 3:14 — Andy: The difference between honesty and sleazery is DISCLOSURE: “And now a word from our sponsors.”

 3:15 — Andy: This is not my opinion.
-It’s the law.
-And it’s been the law for 100 years.
-These aren’t new social media laws.
+It's the law.
+Advertising and editorial content have coexisted for years.
+These aren't new social media laws.
 The FTC is saying that all the rules that apply to marketers apply to social media, too.
+It's always illegal to pretend your marketing is consumer opinion.
+Social media is no exception.

 3:18 — Rule 2: Monitor the conversation and do a good faith effort to correct whatever goes wrong.
 This applies to those whom you have asked to blog or write on your behalf.